-Parking permits are now available for purchase on InSite/WebAdvisor.
+Parking permits are available for purchase on InSite/WebAdvisor.
 Summer term parking permits are $20.
 Fall term parking and spring term permits are $48 each.
 Mid-semester parking permits are $24.
-Permits are no longer available for purchase on campus.
+Permits are not available for purchase on campus.
 You will find the link on InSite/WebAdvisor's Academic Services menu.
 Go to InSite/WebAdvisor.

-See frequently asked questions about the new parking fees and parking permit purchasing process.
+See frequently asked questions about parking fees and parking permit purchasing process.